The Three Swordsmen: Plot

 At the presentation for the title of the world's greatest martial artist, Siu Sam-siu (Andy Lau), Ming Kim (Brigitte Lin) and Wang To (Elvis Tsui) were tied for the title.
 However, Wang-to has retired from the jiang hu after he was branded as the leader of the Godly Blades Troupe by the Emperor, so the battle for the greatest martial artist would be a battle between Siu Sam-siu and Ming-kim, who are scheduled to fight at the first day of the next year.
 At the event, Butterfly, the younger sister of Ku Choi-yee, who is married to Ming Kim's older brother, pretends to be Ming in order to get close to Siu as she is an admirer of him so Siu shows up and easily dispatches her.
 Right afterwards, officers from the Godly Blades Troupe arrive and attack Siu, who defeat them with little effort.
-The officers then accuse Siu for sneaking into the imperial palace and stealing nthe Ngo-nan Sword and the Godly Jade Jar as well as murdering the Empress and claim he stole the sword to defeat Ming.
+The officers then accuse Siu for sneaking into the imperial palace and stealing the Ngo-nan Sword and the Godly Jade Jar as well as murdering the Empress and claim he stole the sword to defeat Ming.
 Siu then flee the scene and arrive at Butterfly's home and bumps into his old lover, Red Leaves, who reveals she framed him for breaking her heart in the past, but he finds out the mastermind is the King of Yin-tun, the leader of the Ming-fa Sect, who was defeating Ming seven years ago and imprisoned at Half Day Horizon and his followers poisoned Red so they can kill him while he tries to heal her.
 Siu kills the followers before bringing Red to the Sword Storage Villa owned by Tik Suen, who Red is married to.

 The next day, Wang leads the Godly Blades Troupe to Sword Storage Villa to arrest Siu and Tik also discovers Red has left as she cannot forget Siu.
 Wang's subordinate tells him Siu was seen running in the forest, but Siu was hiding in Butterfly's home.
 Siu then encounters Wang alone as Butterfly had led Wang's subordinates away.
 Siu tells Wang he was framed but the latter insists on completing his duties and they engage in a fight that interrupted when Tik arrives demanding Red back.
 Wang kills Tik and Siu takes the chance to flee and save Butterfly from Ming-fa Sect followers.
 Wang and his troupes catch up to Siu but Siu manages to fend them off and flee.